 lowa Lakes Community College's NACEP accreditation application was submitted in July 2014.
-The application, including all required evidence, was audited by a team of peer reviewers from accredited twoand four-year institutions.
+The application, including all required evidence, was audited by a team of peer reviewers from accredited two- and four-year institutions.
 The review team submitted their findings to the NACEP Accreditation Commission, which made a final accreditation decision in April 2015.
 Following their April 2015 meeting, the NACEP Accreditation Commission announced that Iowa Lakes Community College obtained accredited status.
-Accordingly, all 15 of Iowa's community colleges have satisfied this committee's criteria for obtaining accredited status by NACEP.
+Accordingly, all 15 of Iowa's community colleges have received NACEP accreditation.